waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 return types for closures if they are multiple line, but often they are single line because you are chaining promises encapsulated in other functions.

-The result is a happier compiler, a happier *you* and also, pleasantly and surprisingly, clearer intent for your chains.
+The result is a happier compiler, a happier *you* and also, pleasantly (and somewhat surprisingly), clearer intent for your chains.

 ### `flatMap`